-This 'Historical Overview', sets out the background to the current military compensation arrangements as part of a review of the 2004 Military Rehabilitation and Compensation Act undertaken in 2009, which followed concerns expressed by the veteran and ex-service community.
+- Firstly, the background to the current military compensation arrangements outlined as part of a review of the 2004 Military Rehabilitation and Compensation Act undertaken in 2009, which followed concerns expressed by the veteran and ex-service community.
 A 6 member Steering Committee composed of high level senior officials handed down its findings in a 2011 report entitled Review of Military Compensation Arrangements.
-This extract is chapter 2 of that report.
+The extract is chapter 2 of that report. - Secondly, the introduction of the Safety, Rehabilitation and Compensation (Defencerelated Claims) Act 1988 in 2017; and - Thirdly, the report of the Productivity Commission, A Better Way to Support Veterans, Report no. 93 delivered on 27 June 2019.